canadadev/site/content/benefits/advocacy.md

 row: "1"
 ---

-Lobbying governments to improve laws both federally and provincally!
+Lobbying governments to improve laws both federally and provincally

 ### Benefits of Advocacy